PleahMaCaka/wavewave/README.md

-# wavtools
+# wavewave

-wavtools is a library for both recording and streaming Waveform Audio (.wav) data in the browser.
+wavewave is a library for both recording and streaming Waveform Audio (.wav) data in the browser.
 It is intended for managing PCM16 audio streams directly.

 This is a fork of open source, MIT licensed tooling initially